Fake Data Science Jobs

 Will This Make AI Better?

 Probably not.
 As I mentioned earlier, the company's main goal is to sell the labeled data to other businesses.
-My theory is that since these jobs are far from enjoyable, skilled developers are unlikely to be interested.
+My opinion is that since these jobs are far from enjoyable, skilled developers are unlikely to be interested.
 Instead, the work will likely be done by people who, unfortunately, haven't been able to secure more desirable positions.
 Offering high pay could attract better talent, but the best rates I've found are around $50 per hour—and even those are rare and require passing multiple tests.

 Feedback